ipfs/ipfs-blog/src/_blog/bacalhau-beta-v1.md

 ## New Examples

-We also have been running Bacalhau through its paces - below are just a *few* of the many examples you can *already run* on Bacalhau against IPFS and/or Filecoin data:
+We also have been running Bacalhau through its paces.
+Below are just a few of the many examples you can *already run* on Bacalhau against IPFS and/or Filecoin data:

 - [Python - Hello World](https://docs.bacalhau.org/examples/workload-onboarding/trivial-python/)
 - [R - Hello World](https://docs.bacalhau.org/examples/workload-onboarding/r-hello-world/)